wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-cloud-overview/includes/security-compliance.md

 - Consumer privacy is imperative, and it impacts a brand's reputation and value when it isn't protected.
 However, only 22 percent of retailers have optimally integrated a privacy plan into their business strategy (source: [Deloitte](https://www2.deloitte.com/us/en/pages/consumer-business/articles/consumer-privacy-in-retail.html/?azure-portal=true)).

 - Increasing compliance mandates have been established across the globe that pertain to customer privacy.
 Nearly half of US states are developing data policy legislation, meaning that a patchwork of law will be established, making compliance confusing and complex to manage.
-In Europe, the General Data Protection Regulation (GDPR) law and the ePrivacy Regulation (EPR) aim at controlling the flow of data in the EU.
-The mandate applies to US websites that offer services to EU residents.
-The laws evolve constantly, and management of this complex system is foundational to any business strategy.

 ## Security, identity, and threat protection